ikskuh/spu-mark-ii/documentation/specs/ashet.md

 ## Timers and RTC

-Timer 0 runs at 1 MHz, Timer 1 runs at 1 kHz
+Timer 0 runs at 1 MHz, Timer 1 runs at 1 kHz.